4: Chrysalis

 Step by step, the next chapter of her life was coming.

-Uzi pushed the power source into place with a satisfying click.
+Uzi pushed the stolen power cell into place with a satisfying click.
 She felt the hum of the weapon system primed to fire, and couldn’t help a grin spreading its wings beneath her visor.

-It took digging through all the gross, oily parts of her cousins in manufacturing, but she’d done it.
+It took a trek through a lair filled with all the gross, oily parts of her cousins in manufacturing, but she’d done it.
 Now the question was… when would she properly test it?
 When would her reign of action movie awesomeness begin?
-She wanted to label the impulse cycling through her processor in that moment excitement, but it wasn’t – it was dread.
+She wanted to label the impulse cycling through her processor in that moment excitement, but it wasn’t — it was dread.

 Uzi shook her head.
 As gross as the corpse spire had been — (and, oddly, refreshing — why was it so cool in here?) — there was definitely someone who enjoyed the dump more than she did.